What is Rights Only property in the Philippines?

 1. Rights of land ownership

-Selling rights of land ownership in the Philippines often refer to a situation where the property owner possesses the right to own a house and modify the land.
+Selling rights of land ownership in the Philippines often refers to a situation where the property owner possesses the right to own a house and modify the land.
 Here, the owner can grow crops, build a home or a commercial building, or sell these rights to another party.
 However, the owner does not have absolute rights over the property, limiting their ability to manage the land freely.

 Land rights in the Philippines are primarily governed under the Torrens system.
 Registering under the Torrens system provides considerable protection, but a significant portion of land remains unregistered.